2006 Florida State Seminoles football team: Florida

 Florida State finished its regular season against archrival #4 Florida Gators.
 Florida took a 14–0 lead in the first half, but Florida State came back to tie the game at 14–14 at the beginning of the fourth quarter.
 Florida scored the final touchdown of the game a few minutes later to win 21–14.
 The Gators extended their winning streak over FSU to three games with just their second win at Doak Campbell Stadium in the past 20 years.
 FSU entered the game unranked after having its worst season since the early 1980s.
 Former Seminole great Ron Simmons gave LB Buster Davis permission to wear his retired #50 jersey for the game.

-Emerald Bowl vs. UCLA
+UCLA–Emerald Bowl

 Florida State travelled to San Francisco, CA to take on and defeat (44–27) UCLA in the Emerald Bowl on December 27, 2006.